nollstead/Arduino-Motor-Controller/README.md

 ### I2C Connectors

-- Two JST 2.54mm I2C connectors.
+Two general purpose JST 2.54mm I2C connectors are included.
 These can be used for any purpose (e.g. vision sensor, etc.).
 No other components use I2C so there are no inherent address conflicts.
 Note that the SDA and SCL pins DO NOT have pullup resistors as, in my experience, most external I2C components include those in their circuitry.

 # Schematic